nakulmitra/linux-for-developers/notes/creating-files-n-directories.md

 In this section, we'll learn how to **create directories (folders)** and **files** in Linux using two essential commands - `mkdir` and `touch`.
 These are among the most basic yet most used commands for developers working in Linux systems.

-## Introduction

-In previous sections, we explored Linux navigation and how to move around directories using commands like `pwd`, `ls`, and `cd`.
-Now that we can navigate the Linux file system, the next step is **creating files and folders** to organize and store our work.

 [![](https://markdown-videos-api.jorgenkh.no/youtube/e_1YdFg2bqg)](https://youtu.be/e_1YdFg2bqg)

 Linux makes this easy using: